AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/filter-refrence-the-same-field-multiple-times.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+To find out what plan, license type, or access you have, contact your Workfront administrator.
-&nbsp;

 ## Create multiple filter rules that reference the same field